zentuit/soomla-ios-core/README.md

 Before doing anything, SOOMLA recommends that you go through [Selling with In-App Purchase](https://developer.apple.com/appstore/in-app-purchase/index.html).

-1. The static libs and headers you need are in the folder [build](https://github.com/soomla/ios-store/tree/master/build).
+1. The static libs and headers you need are in the zip you downloaded from the link above.

   * Set your project's "Library Search Paths" and "Header Search Paths" to that folder.
   * Add `-ObjC -lSoomlaiOSStore -lSoomlaiOSCore` to the project's "Other Linker Flags".